 Prior law provided for a nonrefundable credit for certain individuals who make contributions to a 403(b) plan or some other retirement plans.

-Section 103 repeals and replaces the credit, changing it from a credit paid in cash as part of a tax refund into a federal matching contribution that must be deposited into a taxpayer’s retirement plan.
+Section 103 repeals and replaces the credit.
+It changes it from a credit paid in cash as part of a tax refund into a federal matching contribution.
+This contribution must be deposited into a taxpayer’s retirement plan.

 A few details about the match: